ShizukaDonaghue/happy-beans/README.md

 #### Comments Section

-This section displays the comments posted by users in ascending order based on posting dates.
+This section displays the comments posted by users in ascending order based on the posting dates.
 If the user is logged in and the recipe is published, the comment form is available for users to post comments.

 <img src="docs/images/testing/us-comment.png" width=800>